scottvr/PBVD/README.md

 The Arduino sketch for controlling the PBVD is included in the `code` directory.
 The sketch controls the x/y movement of the laser and the activation of the laser module.

 (Note: this is code for a raster "vector" display driver.
-For *real* vector display, consider using the audio signal driven flyback yoke described in the assembly documenta.)
+For *real* vector display, consider using the audio signal driven flyback yoke described in the assembly documents, and use the provided python script to convert your inage to an audio signal that will cause the laser beam to trace the vector path of your image onto the display surface.)

 ## Assembly Instructions